-Child sex trafficking victims have the right to a victim advocate Child sex trafficking victims testifying against their exploiter are provided supports in the courtroom Child sex trafficking victims' identifying information is protected from disclosure in court records Summary Crime victims are entitled to receive assistance from a victim advocate under the Victims Assistance Program.
+Child sex trafficking victims have the right to a victim advocate Child sex trafficking victims testifying against their exploiter are provided supports in the courtroom Child sex trafficking victims' identifying information is protected from disclosure in court records Summary Crime victims are entitled to receive assistance from a victim advocate under the Victim Advocate Program.
 Not statutorily required.
 Not statutorily required.
 Relevant Statute(s) Vt.
 Stat.
 Ann. tit.
-13, § 5304 (Victims assistance program) None.
+13, § 5304 (Victim advocate program) None.
 None.

 5.3.1 Recommendation: Statutorily require that child sex trafficking victims are provided courtroom supports when testifying against their exploiter and their identifying information is protected from disclosure in court records.
+(See Issue Brief 5.3.)